MountainRange/mobius_tunes/README.md

 `./runner.py` Runs from source repository

 Mobius Tunes will then remix the files in the folder specified, until you kill it with `^C`.
-If you don't know what songs you want our project to run with, we recommend complementing the provided funkychunk.mp3 with the Pokemon theme song and Never Gonna Give You Up.
+If you don't know what songs you want our project to run with, we recommend trying Ain't No Mountain High Enough, Eye of the Tiger, and Never Gonna Give You Up together.
 These three songs interact nicely in Mobius Tunes.

 Enjoy!